Hollis, New Hampshire: Railroad

-Hollis was a station stop on the Worcester & Nashua Railroad, who built their line through town in 1848 as part of a through route between Worcester, Massachusetts and Portland, Maine.
+Hollis was a station stop on the Worcester & Nashua Railroad, which built its line through the town in 1848 as part of a through route between Worcester, Massachusetts and Portland, Maine.
 The line was later acquired in 1886 by the Boston & Maine Railroad.
-The WN&P from Hollis to Nashua, New Hampshire was abandoned in 1941, and the B&M subsequently renamed the remaining line south to Ayer, Massachusetts the Hollis Branch.
+The WN&P from Hollis to Nashua, New Hampshire, was abandoned in 1941, and the B&M subsequently renamed the remaining line south to Ayer, Massachusetts the Hollis Branch.
 The B&M continued to provide freight service until the Hollis Branch was abandoned in 1982, with a fuel dealer being the last rail customer in town.

 Geography

+Hollis is in southern New Hampshire, along the southern edge of Hillsborough County.
+Its southern border is the Massachusetts state line.
+The town is bordered to the east by the city of Nashua.

-According to the United States Census Bureau, the town has a total area of 83.6 sqkm, of which 82.2 sqkm are land and 1.5 sqkm are water, comprising 1.76% of the town.
+According to the U.S. Census Bureau, the town has a total area of 83.6 sqkm, of which 82.2 sqkm are land and 1.5 sqkm are water, comprising 1.76% of the town.
 The highest point in Hollis is the summit of Birch Hill, at 821 ft above sea level, located near the town's western border.

-The Nashua River flows through the southeast corner of the town out of Pepperell, Massachusetts and into Nashua.
+The Nashua River flows through the southeastern corner of the town out of Pepperell, Massachusetts and into Nashua.
 The Nissitissit River, a tributary of the Nashua, flows through the western part of the town.
 Pennichuck Brook rises near the center of town, north of Silver Lake, and drains the northern part of the town along with its tributary, Witches Brook.
 Pennichuck Brook and the Nashua River are tributaries of the Merrimack River, and Hollis lies fully within the Merrimack's watershed.